-- · Get the Rectangular Marquee tool. - In the Tool Options, click on the New Selection icon.
-Set the Feather to 0 and the Aspect to Normal. - On the document, click and drag a selection outline that is larger than the heart, but intersects it in the middle. - To reposition the selection, click and drag inside of it.
-(See the screenshot.) - Get the Brush tool. - In the Tool Options, open the Brush Picker, open the dropdown menu, and choose Default Brushes.
-Choose the Soft Round brush.
-Set the Size to 300, the Opacity to 100, and the Mode to Normal.
-Click on Brush Settings.
-Set the Fade, Hue Jitter, and Scatter to 0.
-Set the Spacing to 5.
+- Get the Rectangular Marquee tool. - In the Tool Options, click on the New Selection icon.
+Set the Feather to 0 and the Style to Normal. - On the document, click and drag a selection outline that is larger than the heart, but intersects it in the middle. - To reposition the selection, click and drag inside of it.
+(See the screenshot.) - Get the Brush tool. - In the Tool Options, open the Brush Picker, open the General Brushes, and choose the Soft Round brush.
+Set the Mode to Normal, the Opacity to 100, the Flow to 100, and the Smoothing to 0.
+Click on the Brush Settings panel icon to toggle it open. - In the Brush Settings panel, set the Size to 300 and the Spacing to 25.
+Uncheck all options under Brush Tip Shape. - In the Tool Options, click on the Brush Settings panel icon to toggle it closed. - Black should still be the foreground color.

-- Black should still be the foreground color. - On the document, click once on the top-right corner of the selection outline, making sure the center of the brush and the corner of the selection are aligned.
+- On the document, click once on the top-right corner of the selection outline, making sure the center of the brush and the corner of the selection are aligned.
 (See the screenshot.) - Holding down the Shift key, click on the bottomright corner of the selection outline.